-The University offers programs and services in continuing education, technical and professional assistance, industrial and economic development, and artistic and cultural enrichment to the community.
-Many cultural activities (concerts, lectures, plays, art exhibits, planetarium and observatory shows, and film series) are offered free to the public.
+Through these facilities, as well as its main campus, the University offers a variety of programs and services to the community, including continuing education, technical and professional assistance, industrial and economic development, and artistic and cultural enrichment.
+Many cultural activities (concerts, lectures, plays, art exhibits, planetarium and observatory shows, and film series) are offered at the PAC and on FMU's main campus.

 The University has an outstanding NCAA athletic program with seven sports each for men and women.
+FMU teams have captured five national championships.
 The University's school colors are red, white, and blue, and the mascot is a Patriot.